sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Notes Type - Note

-Note.
-Is a place to put all manner of text blobs related to the current context.
+Note is a place to put all manner of text blobs related to the current context.
 Value type is object with the 2 mandatory properties type and text as well as the 2 optional properties audience and title.

     "properties": {
       "audience": {